-For your information: In line with recent government Test and Trace guidance all visitors to the park will be asked to sign in at Reception on arrival.
+For your information: The park is currently closed unless you are a keyworker or classed as vulnerable.
+In line with recent government Test and Trace guidance all visitors to the park will be asked to sign in at Reception on arrival.

 Should anyone who had visited the park subsequently have a positive result with Coronavirus we are advised to submit the contact names and details of fellow visitors who were sharing the park during the same time period to NHS Test and Trace.

 You will find the full government guidance here: Supporting the Government Test and Trace Programme

 As a park we take our responsibility for keeping you safe and well very seriously.
 As such, we have put in place guidelines aimed at maintaining your health and welfare to the highest standards throughout your stay with us.
 We have undertaken a park industry Risk Assessment advised by our Trade Organisation (BH&HPA) and will strictly adhere to the guidelines identified by the assessment at all times.
 You will find on this link a copy of the guidelines Covid-19 – Brookside Park Guidelines for Your Personal Safety Throughout Phased Lockdown, which we would ask you to read carefully as they will enable you to maintain your highest level of health, safety and welfare whilst visiting our park.